SaadARazzaq/Image-enCypher/README.md

 ## Running the Application ▶️

-1. Clone the repository or download the source code.
+1. Clone the repository or download the source code from `https://github.com/SaadARazzaq/Image-enCypher.git`.
 2. Install the necessary dependencies.
 3. Run the script.
 4. Access the application via the provided URL in your web browser.

-## About the Author ℹ️

-This application was created by ME.